From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: LLMs for Vulnerability Fixing

 Developers often introduce security vulnerabilities in their code, which, if exploited, can compromise system and application security.
-Addressing these vulnerabilities presents significant challenges, as manual mitigation is time-consuming, prone to errors, and requires experienced developers with specialized knowledge.

 While prior work has shown that LLMs can be effective at detecting vulnerabilities, their capabilities do not end there.
-Beyond identifying vulnerabilities, LLMs can assist in identifying the root causes of these issues and providing the right fixes, significantly reducing developers' workloads~\cite{pearce2023examining,zhang2024evaluating}.
-This section explores the usage of LLMs for fixing vulnerabilities, as well as the possibility of improving this usage through fine-tuning processes.
+Beyond identifying vulnerabilities, LLMs can assist in providing the right fixes, significantly reducing developers' workloads~\cite{pearce2023examining}.
+In this section, we address the vulnerability fixing aspect of RQ2 by exploring the use of LLMs for fixing vulnerabilities.
+We first summarize the datasets, programming languages, and models.
+Then, we discuss challenges LLMs encounter when fixing vulnerabilities and fine-tuning approaches proposed to address them.